3le81/JS-comparison-fetch--async-await-/README.md

 # Asynchronous JavaScript Comparison Table

+I created this comparison table to clarify some useful differences in using the `fetch()` method and the `async/await` syntax in JavaScript.
+As a beginner myself, I found it valuable to understand these distinctions and make informed decisions when working with asynchronous operations.

+This table is intended to serve as a quick reference for beginners, offering insights into the advantages and trade-offs between using `fetch()` with callbacks and the cleaner `async/await` approach.
+I hope it proves beneficial to others navigating the complexities of asynchronous coding in JavaScript.

+Feel free to explore the provided examples and explanations to help you make informed choices in your own projects.
+Happy coding!

+# Comparison Table

 | Feature            | `fetch()` without `async/await`                                                                       | `async/await` with an `async` function                                 |
 | ------------------ | ----------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------- |
 | **Syntax**         | Relies on `.then()` and `.catch()` for handling promises.                                             | Uses `async` function and `await` keyword for more sequential code.    |